Written by: Joe Fiduccia

 However, anyone who has tried to put a picture online knows that it can be difficult to preserve the quality of a photo.
 For example, you might take a photo of an old picture to post on Facebook (on #throwbackthursday?), but you’ll notice that the photo will not have the same crispness.

-The other two settings to be careful of with scanning are the color and image format.
+Also don’t forget the color and image format.
 Scan your photos in color for the best results.
-And the recommended file format should be JPEG or JPG.
+And the recommended file format should be either JPEG, JPG, or even PNG.

 The size of the scanned photo will likely be at least 1 MB if you have scanned it properly.
 This is how much data it takes to save all of the color information in the photo, even if it is black and white.